olliez-mods/RainWorldCheckPoint/README.md

 Click [here](https://github.com/olliez-mods/RainWorldCheckPointTool/releases/latest) to download the latest version as an EXE.
 <br/><br/>

-## IMPORTANT:
-  Make sure to replace PATH HERE with the path to your Rain World folder (not in the Steam folder) it should be
-    something like "C:\Users\[USERHERE]\AppData\LocalLow\Videocult\Rain World".
-<br/><br/>

 ## How to use

 When you run the program for the first time it will prompt you to create some files and folders, Make sure the path to these items is correct.

-  Once you get into the main menu there are your options, use "help <number>" to get more info on each one.
+  Once you get into the main menu there are your options, use "help <number>" to get more info on each option.
   <br/><br/>

 ## Backup Folder: